mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 BaseSourceSwitcher
 ******************

 With this element you can switch between different predefined layers (BaseSources), e. g. background maps.
 You can define the layer as a BaseSource in the tab "Layersets" in the application.
-You have to edit the layer and set a checkmark at "BaseSource":
+You have to edit the layer and set a checkmark at "BaseSource".

-BaseSourceSwitcher is a button group to change the map's background sources.
-The BaseSourceSwitcher allows you to switch between the predefined source sets.
+The BaseSourceSwitcher is a button group to change the map's background sources.
+It allows you to switch between predefined sourcesets.
 For every sourceset a button will be displayed in the client.
 Only one source set can be active at the same time.

 You have the possibility to define groups.
 All sourcesets of the same group will be listed in a dropdown list with the group name as title.